NERDDAO/NerdBrain/Engrams/Engram Starter Kits/Neuron Templates/Engram Research kNeuron.md

 ## Name:
  NFT kNeuron Factory
 ## Purpose:
-Help me create kNeurons that design and build a project
+Help me create kNeurons that design and  helps me create a whitepaper for the DeSciWorld project